peteroupc/html3dutil/doc/H3DU.Math.md

 <b>About normalized device coordinates</b>

-In normalized device coordinates, a 3D point located on or within the viewport (visible area) ranges from -1 to 1 in the X and Y coordinates. and the coordinates increase from left to right and from front to back.
+In normalized device coordinates, a 3D point located on or within the viewport (visible area) ranges from -1 to 1 in the X and Y coordinates, and the coordinates increase from left to right and from front to back.

-In OpenGL by default, the Z coordinates located on or within the viewport range from -1 to 1, and the Y coordinates increase from bottom to top.
+In OpenGL by default, the Z coordinates located on or within the viewport also range from -1 to 1, and the Y coordinates increase from bottom to top.
 For Y coordinates that increase from top to bottom, reverse the sign of the Y coordinate of this method's return value.